sirgomo/ryby-shop-frontend/README.md

  Goal:
 Continuation of RxJS practice, mix with Signals Testing using "Jest" framework (unity test)
+Change all components to standalone components, start app from component

  Accomplished:
 1. Client login and register, password change, data editing